 How are the NBCE examinations scored?

-To produce scaled Board scores, the NBCE employs Classical Test Theory (CTT) and Item Response Theory (IRT).
-Because test questions are not equally difficult, IRT scoring factors in the difficulty of each question.
-An examinee who correctly answers difficult questions is demonstrating greater knowledge and ability than someone who answers the same number of easy questions correctly.
+To produce scaled Board scores, the NBCE employs Classical Test Theory (CTT) and Item Response Theory (IRT) for its scoring practices.
+Because test questions are not equally difficult, we factor in the difficulty of each question.
+An examinee who correctly answers difficult questions is demonstrating greater knowledge than someone who answers the same number of easy questions correctly.
 As a result, the NBCE scaled score will depend on which items examinee answers correctly and their relative difficulty, as well as the relative difficulty of this specific exam.
 Therefore, the Board scores are not simply the number (or percentage) of correct answers.

 The next step in scoring is a statistical process called equating, which allows the NBCE to compare performance on the current and previous versions of an examination.
-Through a series of statistical calculations, the NBCE equates its exams; then translates the equated IRT scores into a scaled score between 125 and 800.
+Through a series of statistical calculations, the NBCE equates its exams; then translates the equated scores into a scaled score between 125 and 800.
 Scaling is a complex process of associating numbers or other indicators with the performance of examinees.
 The reported scaled scores are obtained by converting raw scores onto a common scale to account for variability in difficulty across different test forms.
 Therefore, there is no direct relationship between the percentage of correctly-answered items and scaled scores

 When will I get my scores?

 Scores for Parts I, II, III, IV, and Physiotherapy are generally available online, six weeks after the examination.
 Scores for SPEC and Acupuncture are generally available online, three weeks after the exam.

 Why does it take six weeks to score an examination?